f5devcentral/f5-agility-labs-firewall/docs/class1/module2/lab4.rst

 Refresh the web page we’ve been testing (http://10.1.20.11) several times to see data populate into the rules.

-..
-NOTE:: It could take 60+ seconds for data to populate after refreshing the page.
+.. note:: It could take 60+ seconds for data to populate after refreshing the page.

 |image448|